16 Mar There IS a Standard

 Certified and Verified

 We don’t believe you should have to just “trust us” that our products meet stringent National Organic Program (NOP) standards.
 Our compliance with national standards is verified by two reputable outside agencies with rigorous review processes.
-One is the Organic Materials Review Institute (OMRI), the leading non-profit, internationally recognized third-party accreditor of the National Organic Program.
+One is the Organic Materials Review Institute (OMRI), the leading non-profit, internationally recognized third party accredited by the USDA’s National Organic Program (NOP).
 OMRI’s job is to verify:

 - The validity of organic claims of ingredients and labels